und3f/templeos-apps/README.md

-# Temple OS Applications
+# TempleOS Applications

-Applications created during recreational programming sessions.
+The applications were created during recreational programming sessions.
+The source code is developed solely in TempleOS, so the source files are in DolDoc format.
+Since GitHub has limited syntax highlights for DolDoc you may find constructions like `$ID,2$` (which is an indentation).
+Also sources contain binary data because DolDoc keeps sprites in the source files, so some files are marked as binary by GitHub.
+It is recommended to read the source code with the TempleOS editor.

 ## Supplemental ISO

-All applications are available in [Supplemental.ISO.C](Supplemental.ISO.C), you may use it as CD-ROM image for TOS VM.
-To mount in Temple OS execute next
+All applications are available in [Supplemental.ISO.C](Supplemental.ISO.C).
-commands:
+You may use it as a CD-ROM image for TempleOS virtual machine.
+To mount in TempleOS execute the next commands:

 ```
 MountIDEAuto;